rwblickhan/astro-rwblickhan.org/src/content/newsletters/vermouth-vermouth-st-germain-cocktail.md

 lastUpdatedDate: 2025-09-07
 publicationDate: 2025-09-07
 description: Yes, I named it the Ramona Flowers
+season: 7
 ---

 I made up what appears to be a completely new cocktail!

 ![An image of my new cocktail in a coupe glass](../../assets/essays/ramona-flowers.jpg)

-It’s, uh, prettier in person.
+It's, uh, prettier in person.

-The recipe is pretty simple, although I’m still tinkering with it:
+The recipe is pretty simple, although I'm still tinkering with it:

 - [optional] 2oz London dry gin
 - 1oz dry vermouth